voorloopnul/pypeline/README.md

 define any amount of functions to perform on your data, the execution order will follow the same order you defined in the steps list.

-Your functions should receive as parameter the record to be processed and return the modified record and a boolean that is used to bypass further steps execution on the data (False) or keep going with the pipeline flow (True).
+Your function should receive as parameter the record to be processed and return the modified record and a boolean that is used to bypass further steps execution on the data (False) or keep going with the pipeline flow (True).